centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-a-remote-server/using-packages.md

 ### Secure the database

-If you have installed the Centreon server with a local database, since MariaDB 10.5, it is mandatory to secure the database's root access before installing Centreon.
+If you have installed the Centreon server with a local database, it is mandatory to secure the database's root access before installing Centreon.
 Run the following command:

 ```shell
 mysql_secure_installation